mora-bprs/unet/README.md

 Ideal for developers and engineers working on robotic systems.
 Provides a foundation for implementing box detection in industrial environments.

 Contributions: Contributions are welcome to enhance the efficiency and versatility of box detection algorithms, enabling broader applications in industrial automation.

+##Note:

+On macOS, .DS_Store files are automatically created by Finder to store folder view settings.
+In this project, it’s important to handle these files properly.